 External services

 You can disable the built-in services and use external services instead.
-For example:
+The chart supports both direct configuration and existing Kubernetes secrets for secure credential management.

 postgres: